 Staff Rating: Teams can earn bonus points for how well they communicate, follow procedures and are organized.
 This includes attending any mandatory meetings or completing online tests.
 The rating is given by the coordinator and student staff.
 Teams can earn anywhere from one to five points, with five being the best.

-Spring Semester: Kickball and Arena Flag Football
+Spring Semester: Arena Flag Football and Sand Volleyball

 Class II sports are the team sports that last only one, two or three days.
 The following point totals will apply:

 Participation: Each team earns five points for participating in a sport and not forfeiting any games.
 If a team forfeits, they will not receive any participation points.